BhawnaKansal/AutoML/README.md

-# AutoML
-➢ Introduction
-  1. Fine-tuning machine learning models is significantly enhanced by hyperparameter  optimization.
-  2. Hyperparameters are adjustable settings that control the model’s learning from data.
-These settings are fixed before training starts, unlike model parameters which are  learned during training.
-  4. Skilful hyperparameter tuning can greatly boost a model’s performance.
-  5. The Bayesian Optimization method for hyperparameter refinement is the focus of this  document.
-  6. Additionally, the Tree-structured Parzen Estimator (TPE) method has also been  utilized for hyperparameter optimization.
-  7. A comparison has been made between Hyper opt, Bayesian optimization  and TPE optimization techniques, including an analysis of their learning rates.

-➢ Hyperparameters
-  1.Hyperparameters are configuration settings used to tune the training process of machine learning models.
-  2.Unlike model parameters learned during training, hyperparameters are set before training begins.
-  3. Hyperparameters guide the training algorithm.
-  4. They significantly influence the model's performance, learning speed, and generalization ability.
-  5. Examples include learning rate, number of trees in a random forest, and number of  layers in a neural network.

-This code aims to optimize a Random Forest Classifier for predicting outcomes using the diabetes.csv dataset.
-The optimization is performed using three different techniques: Bayesian Optimization, Hyperopt, and Tree-Parzen Estimators (TPE).
-The final results are compared in terms of ROC AUC scores and accuracy.

-➢ Why Random Forest Classifier is used as base model  ?
-  • Supervised Learning Algorithm: The Random Forest, also known as a Random  Decision Forest, is a supervised machine learning algorithm that leverages multiple  decision trees for tasks like classification and regression.
-  • Versatile and Scalable: It is particularly effective for handling large and complex  datasets, making it suitable for high-dimensional feature spaces.
-  • Feature Importance Insights: This algorithm provides valuable insights into the  significance of different features in the dataset.
-  • High Predictive Accuracy: Random Forests are renowned for their ability to deliver  high predictive accuracy while minimizing the risk of overfitting.
-  • Broad Applicability: Its robustness and reliability make it a popular choice in various  domains, including finance, healthcare, and image analysis.

-➢ Key Hyperparameters for Optimization in Random Forest Classifier:
-  • n_estimators:
-    o Controls the number of decision trees in the forest. o A higher number of trees generally improves model accuracy but increases  computational complexity. o Finding the optimal number of trees is crucial for balancing performance and  training time.
-  • max_depth:
-    o Sets the maximum depth for each tree in the forest. o Crucial for enhancing model accuracy; deeper trees capture more complexity. o However, excessively deep trees can lead to overfitting, so setting an  appropriate depth is vital to maintain generalization.
-  • min_samples_split:
-    o It determines the minimum number of samples that a node must have before it can be split into child nodes. o Setting a higher value for min_samples_split restricts the tree from splitting too frequently.
-This results in simpler, more generalized trees, reducing the risk of overfitting but potentially increasing bias.

-➢ Bayesian Optimization:
-  • Purpose:
-    o An iterative method to minimize or maximize an objective function, especially  useful when evaluations are expensive.
-  • Initialization:
-    o Start with a small, randomly selected set of hyperparameter values. o Evaluate the objective function at these initial points to establish a starting  dataset.
-  • Surrogate Model:
-    o Construct a probabilistic model, typically a Gaussian Process, based on the  initial evaluations. o This model serves as an approximation of the objective function, providing  estimates and uncertainty measures.
-  • Acquisition Function:
-    o Use the surrogate model to decide the next set of hyperparameters. o Optimize an acquisition function to balance exploring new areas and  exploiting known promising regions.
-  • Evaluation:
-    o Assess the objective function with the hyperparameters chosen by the  acquisition function. o This involves running the model and recording the performance metrics for  these hyperparameters.
-  • Update:
-    o Integrate the new evaluation data into the surrogate model. o Refine the model’s approximation of the objective function with the updated  information.
-  • Iteration:
-    o Repeat the steps of modelling, acquisition, and evaluation iteratively. o Continue the process until a stopping criterion, like a set number of iterations  or a target performance level, is reached.

-➢ Tree-structured Parzen Estimator (TPE) Optimization:
-  • Purpose:
-    o TPE optimizes an objective function iteratively, aiming to maximize or minimize it  efficiently, especially beneficial when function evaluations are costly.
-  • Initialization:
-    o Initialize empty lists params and results to store sampled hyperparameters and their  corresponding objective function scores.
-  • Iterations:
-    • For n_calls iterations:
-      o Sample hyperparameters (next_params) from the defined space using  random choice. o Evaluate the objective function (objective_function) with next_params to  obtain a score (score). o Store next_params and score in params and results, respectively.
-    • Best Hyperparameters:
-      o Identify the index (best_index) of the highest score (np.argmax(results)),  indicating the best-performing hyperparameters. o Retrieve and return the best hyperparameters (best_params) based on best_index.
-    • Output:
-      o Print and return the best hyperparameters (best_params) found by the optimization  process.

-➢ Implementation
-  • Step 1: Define the Objective Function: o Our goal for optimization is to minimize the negative mean accuracy of a  Random Forest Classifier. o This means our objective function will measure and return the negative of the  mean accuracy to align with the minimization process.
-  • Step 2: Define the Hyperparameter Space: o We need to outline the range and possible values for the hyperparameters we want to  optimize.
-  • Step 3: Execute the Optimization Algorithm: o Use the optimization algorithm to search for the best possible hyperparameters within  the defined search space.
-  • Step 4: Evaluate the Results:
-    o Once optimization is complete, assess the performance of the best-found  model. o This involves calculating metrics like ROC-AUC scores and conducting cross validation to ensure robust evaluation.

-**Also used hyper-opt library and random forest classifier with default parameters to compare above techniques**
+# AutoML for Hyperparameter Optimization of Random Forest Classifier

+## Introduction

+Fine-tuning machine learning models is significantly enhanced by hyperparameter optimization.
+Hyperparameters are adjustable settings that control how a model learns from data and are set before training begins, unlike model parameters which are learned during training.
+Skillful hyperparameter tuning can greatly boost a model’s performance[3][10].
+This project focuses on two advanced methods for hyperparameter optimization: **Bayesian Optimization** and **Tree-structured Parzen Estimator (TPE)**, and compares them with the popular **Hyperopt** library.
+We analyze their effectiveness by optimizing a Random Forest Classifier on the `diabetes.csv` dataset, comparing results in terms of ROC AUC scores and accuracy.

+---

+## Why Hyperparameter Optimization?

+Hyperparameter tuning is crucial because it directly affects model structure, function, and performance.
+The process involves experimenting with different combinations of hyperparameters to maximize or minimize a target metric, such as accuracy or AUC.
+Manual tuning is tedious and often inefficient, so automated approaches like Bayesian Optimization and TPE are preferred for their efficiency and effectiveness[3][4][10].

+---

+## Why Use Random Forest Classifier?

+- **Supervised Learning Algorithm:** Random Forest is an ensemble learning algorithm that combines multiple decision trees to improve classification (or regression) accuracy.
+- **Versatile and Scalable:** It handles large and complex datasets well, making it suitable for high-dimensional data[5][6][12][14].
+- **Feature Importance:** Random Forest provides insights into which features are most significant.
+- **High Predictive Accuracy:** It delivers strong performance while minimizing overfitting.
+- **Broad Applicability:** Used in finance, healthcare, image analysis, and more due to its robustness and reliability.

+---

+## Key Hyperparameters Optimized

+- **n_estimators:** Number of trees in the forest.
+More trees can increase accuracy but also computational cost.
+- **max_depth:** Maximum depth of each tree.
+Deeper trees can capture more complexity but risk overfitting.
+- **min_samples_split:** Minimum samples required to split a node.
+Higher values make trees simpler and help prevent overfitting.

+---

+## Optimization Techniques

+### Bayesian Optimization

+- **Purpose:** Iteratively searches for the best hyperparameters using a probabilistic model (often a Gaussian Process) to approximate the objective function.
+- **Process:**
+  1. Start with a small, random set of hyperparameters and evaluate performance.
+  2. Build a surrogate model to predict performance for new hyperparameters.
+  3. Use an acquisition function to balance exploration and exploitation.
+  4. Evaluate new hyperparameters, update the model, and repeat until convergence or a stopping criterion is met[2][3][9].

+### Tree-structured Parzen Estimator (TPE)

+- **Purpose:** A Bayesian optimization algorithm that models the probability of good and bad hyperparameter configurations separately, focusing the search on promising regions.
+- **Process:**
+  1. Sample hyperparameters and evaluate the objective function.
+  2. Model the distribution of good vs. bad hyperparameters.
+  3. Select new hyperparameters to maximize the chance of improvement.
+  4. Iteratively refine the search space, converging on the best configuration[4][9][11][13].

+### Hyperopt Library

+- **Hyperopt** is a Python library that implements Bayesian optimization (including TPE) and random search for hyperparameter tuning.
+It is flexible, supports a variety of search spaces, and is widely used in the machine learning community[13].

+---

+## Implementation Overview

+1. **Define the Objective Function:** Minimize the negative mean accuracy of a Random Forest Classifier.
+2. **Define the Hyperparameter Space:** Specify ranges for `n_estimators`, `max_depth`, and `min_samples_split`.
+3. **Run Optimization Algorithms:** Use Bayesian Optimization, Hyperopt (with TPE), and compare with default Random Forest parameters.
+4. **Evaluate Results:** Compare the best models using ROC AUC and accuracy, and analyze the learning rates and convergence for each method.

+---

+## Why These Optimization Methods?

+- **Bayesian Optimization:** Efficiently explores the hyperparameter space using probabilistic modeling, making it ideal when model evaluations are expensive[2][3][9].
+- **TPE:** Focuses on promising regions of the search space, often converging faster than grid or random search, especially for complex models[4][9][11].
+- **Hyperopt:** Provides a practical, flexible interface for implementing these advanced optimization strategies in Python[13].

+---

+## Results

+After running all three optimization techniques, the best hyperparameter configurations are selected based on validation metrics.
+The results are compared to highlight which method yields the highest ROC AUC and accuracy.
+This comparison provides practical guidance on which optimization technique is most effective for Random Forest classifiers on tabular data.

+---

+## Conclusion

+Hyperparameter optimization is essential for maximizing the performance of machine learning models.
+Automated methods like Bayesian Optimization and TPE (as implemented in Hyperopt) offer efficient, intelligent search strategies that outperform manual or brute-force approaches.
+When applied to Random Forest classifiers, these techniques can significantly improve predictive accuracy and generalization, making them valuable tools for any data science workflow[2][3][4][6][9][13].

+---